alexissp1/my_portfolio/README.md

 </p>

 ## Education
-- Bachelor of Science in in Operations Research from The United States Naval Academy (2021)
+- Bachelor of Science in Operations Research from The United States Naval Academy (2021)
 - Currently enrolled in the Operations Analysis (360) program at the Naval Postgraduate School

 ## Job Experience